joshualyguessennd/StarkNet-Open-Oracle/README.md

 ## Using the client to publish signed prices

 First you need to compile the contract to get its abi.
+It will be stored in `build/OpenOraclePublisher_abi.json`
 ```bash
 protostar build
 ```